fastoch/React-JS-Dave-Gray/README.md

 ---

+**Remaining tasks:**
-Now we need to add the form that will allow us to add new items to our list.
+We need to add the form that will allow us to add new items to our list.
 And we also need to load the items from the local storage when the page loads.

 ---